-- Properties tab lets you change the name and the description of the view. - Sharing tab lets you view and modify sharing permissions for the view see View Sharing and Permissions (see page 219). - Associations tab shows structures, which are associated with the view (have this view in their Views drop-down).
-See Associating Views with Structures (see page 221). - Advanced tab shows some technical information about the view. - Delete tab lets you delete this view (see page 221).
+- Properties tab lets you change the name and the description of the view, as well as select whether Horizontal Scrolling (see page 48) is enabled by default. - Sharing tab lets you view and modify sharing permissions for the view see View Sharing and Permissions (see page 225). - Associations tab shows the structures which are associated with the view (have this view in their Views drop-down).
+See Associating Views with Structures (see page 227). - Advanced tab shows some technical information about the view. - Delete tab lets you delete this view (see page 227).